nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 So 13 points.
 13 points damage.
 Okay.
 And then.
 Are you going to flurry of blows?
 Your technique points do refresh on a short rest.
 So.
 Oh, well then, yeah, let's do it.
 I couldn't imagine why we would need a short rest.
 Yeah.
 Yeah, we're going to do flurry of blows then.
 Okay.
 Oh, no. That's a miss.
 That'll be a miss.
 One more.
 Oh, yeah.
 Get a second.
 That'll get.
 13 will hit.
 Yep.
 Or 13 plus.
 Yeah.
 Plus your death will get.
 Make it into a definite hit there.
 Oh, no. I think one, one.
 So, six, seven, 11 points.
 11 points.

 Okay.
 You're so close.
 Oh, jeez.
 You guys are so close.
-Oh, Jezric.
-Jezric, it's up to you.
+Oh, Jezrek.
+Jezrek, it's up to you.
 All right.
 Well.
 We shoot him.
 That'll hit.
 Yeah.
 That'll.
 Hey, I think I've done.
 This is the most damage I've done.
 And I've crit twice.
 That's going to be 11.
 11 points.
 Okay.
 Of the piercing damage.
 How do you want to have killed him?
 Yeah.
 Right.
-So, Jezric, with his small stature and this tiny thing, he finally, he just gets, he is at one hit point.
+So, Jezrek, with his small stature and this tiny thing, he finally, he just gets, he is at one hit point.
 He is staggering after being hit by the breath and then the steam bolt and the giant slam.

 So, he's, he is not looking good.
 But, uh, as he literally staggers, like, into this thing, he looks up.
 He's like, ah, you bastard!
 Puts his, his, his, uh, whole, like, the end of the bow, of the crossbow, into the, the, the mist and fires straight up and it just, there, just right off the top.
 And it falls apart in, like, a steam cloud into the ground.
 Nice.
 All right.
 So, it dissipates in the, in a cloud.
 Um, and just, and as that happens, you see the entire area where there was, where you had this mist and this cloud that was surrounding you, that just slowly just starts to fade away.

 Um, you do see that it doesn't completely disappear, does disappear further on.
 Hmm.
 But, so, it's very clear that there might be more of these things here.
 But, this cloud, this area, you have, you have purged the demon from within.
 Okay.
 Um, everybody take 1000 XP.
 Ooh.
 Which, for those of you keeping track at home, that's enough to level.
 Ooh.
 Uh, I, I, I did that the last time.
 Uh, 39.
 900, yep.
 I did level last time, so I'm at, my HP should be, two, 1900, nine.
 Uh, you should be at 3900.
 Yeah.
 39. Yeah.
 No, I, like, I, I was, when, when it comes to, like, leveling games, it's more of a punishment for you not to be able to get XP for times that you're not here.

+---

+### Closing and Table Discussion - Part 12

 But, if we're using something that's more of an XP-based game, then if you miss, you're not getting XP for it.
 How much is it?
 I'm on level four now.
 Yep.
 Everybody's level four.
 As I catch my breath, I'm gonna walk over and stabilize our friend Arthur here.
 Might be a good idea.
 For the DC-10 medicine check.
 Yep.
 Nailed it.
 So, if we're leveling up, does that take our XP down to...
 No, your XP stays where it is, um, the way that, yeah.
 That's true.
 That's 3,900 is where you're at.
 Okay.
 Um, so, everybody should be at level four.